conmurphy/hands-on-lab-terraform/README.md

 **Important Note:** This was a basic introduction to modules and not necessarily a realistic example.
 Please have a look at the references to continue learning about module compilation.

+## 7. Introduction to Terraform Cloud

+- Fork the current repo

+[SCREENSHOTS HERE]

 ## Optional: Other Useful Terraform Commands
 Here are some further Terraform commands you might find useful when working with the CLI